m4xshen/m4xshen.dev/content/posts/vim-workflow.md

 author: "Max Shen"
 ---

-There are many commands in Vim, and it is difficult to learn when to use which command.
-In this tutorial, I'll share my Vim workflow and give you some examples about how I use Vim.
+There are many commands in Vim, and therefore it is difficult for beginner to learn how to achieve an editing task with less keystrokes.
+In this tutorial, I'll share my Vim workflow and give you some guidelines about how to edit text in Vim more efficiently.

 # Workflow

 There are some general rules in my workflow.

 1. Use relative jump (eg: `5k 9j`) for vertical movement inside screen.
-2. Use `<C-U> <C-D> <C-B> <C-F> gg G` for vertical movement outside screen.
+2. Use `CTRL-U CTRL-D CTRL-B CTRL-F gg G` for vertical movement outside screen.
 3. Use word-motion (`w W b B e E ge gE`) for short distance horizontal movement.
 4. Use `f F t T 0 ^ $ , ;` for long distance horizontal movement.
 5. Use `operator + motion/text-object` (eg: `ci{ d5j`) whenever possible.